-You are hers, all hers for this time.
+You are theirs, all theirs for this time.

-Your interest is exactly what her growing mind needs while she experiments with the gift of time to explore in this exquisite world she wants to know and master.
+Your interest is exactly what their growing mind needs while they experiment with the gift of time to explore in this exquisite world they want to know and master.

 A timer keeps it clear that you will pay attention the whole time.
 You won’t get distracted.
 Nothing will interrupt your approval.